 deu.
 Kurland, lav.
 Kurzeme

-Courland is a historical landscape in the west of Latvia.
-Courland is situated on the Baltic Sea and borders two other Latvian regions - Livonia and Semgalia - and Lithuania to the south.
-The major cities of Courland include Jelgava, Ventspils and Liepaja.
+Courland is a historical landscape in the west and south of present-day Latvia.
+It is bordered to the west and north by the Baltic Sea and the Gulf of Riga, to the northeast by the River Daugava and to the south by Lithuania.
+The largest cities in Courland include Jelgava, Ventspils and Liepaja.

 ) were dominated until the end of the 19th century by an image of history that was shaped by the German upper class and oriented towards German historicism, towards the end of the century and especially after the founding of the Baltic states in 1918, national historical narratives of the Estonians and Latvians took over this role.
 In a region that was shaken by revolutions, two world wars, and frequent political system changes in the 20th century, the dispute over history always meant a dispute over power and collective identities.
 The "History of Latvian Historiography" traces for the first time the emergence of one of these competing narratives around Latvian national historiography (and later scholarship), between the 1880s of the 19th century and its journey into the 21st century.